 Use a hanging shoe organizer with pockets to keep essentials and accessories by the door such as dried mittens & hats ready for another day.

-If they put their cellphones here before they go to bed to charge for the next day:
+If they put their cellphones in the morning zone before they go to bed to charge for the next day:

-- you’ll know they aren’t using them when they’re in bed and staying up
+- you’ll know they aren’t staying up to use them when they’re in bed

-- if they don’t have their phones at the breakfast table, you have a chance to give them instructions for the day and make a connection before they start texting friends
+- if they don’t have their phones at the breakfast table, there’s a better chance that you can get their full attention.
+You can give them instructions for the day and make a connection before they start texting friends

 Check your schedule the night before and gather up any items that are required for special events such as library day, sports practice, band practice, etc. and put them in the morning zone.
 If something is missing you have all the time you need to find it.